AnilSudhakar/simple_cpp_project/README.md

 # simple_cpp_project

-This repository contains a simple C++ project with the following features:
+This repository contains a simple C++ project demonstrating the setup with the following features:

 - Modular code structure with a simple logging library.
 - Unit tests for testing functionality.